 This unnamed mountain is 6 miles southeast of Shaw Mountain.
 The mountain has a summit ridge that stretches for 3 miles.
 It is labeled as a different elevation on every map that I have seen.
 Peak 9,175 can be reached from the South Fork of Warm Springs Creek Road.
 The north ridge can be followed to the summit.

 Buttercup sounds like a friendly name for a mountain.
 It has an interesting dome shaped appearance with steep and rocky slopes.
 Buttercup Mountain is the southernmost 9,000 foot peak in the range.
 It is 2 miles south of Peak 9,173.
-It is located near the top of three canyons known as Deer, Buttercup, and Cherry Creek.
-The best route is from Deer Creek Trailhead.
-The trail goes near the southern end of the mountain where you can then climb up the south ridge.
+It's located near the top of three canyons including Deer Canyon, Buttercup Canyon, and Cherry Creek Canyon.

 Kelly Mountain is the southernmost major peak in the range.
 The mountain is large with a long ridgeline.
 It is located 6 miles southeast of Buttercup Mountain.
 Kelly Mountain is reached from Croy Creek Road.
 The turnoff is south of the city of Hailey.
 There are great views from the summit but the mountain isn't climbed much.

 These mountains are located by Highway 75 and are nearby Ketchum and Sun Valley.
 They are lower in elevation that the other Smoky Mountains and provide year round hiking and climbing.
 All trailheads can be reached from side roads off of Highway 75.